ItalyPaleAle/hereditas/docs-source/content/_index.md

 We happily accept contributions!
 Feel free to submit a Pull Request to fix bugs or add new features.
 Equally important, you can contribute by improving this [documentation](https://github.com/ItalyPaleAle/hereditas/tree/master/docs-source).

-If you believe you've found a security issue that could impact other people, please report it confidentially by sending an email to `security` [at] `hereditas` [dot] `app`.
+If you believe you've found a security issue that could impact other people, please [report it confidentially](https://www.npmjs.com/advisories/report?package=hereditas).

 ## Get started